foliagecanine/chainlink-linker/README.md

 `sudo make uninstall`

-to uninstall OR
+to uninstall the binary only OR

 run

 `sudo make uninstall-desktop`

-to uninstall for graphical OSes
+to uninstall the binary and icon.